cloudiator/colosseum/README.md

 ```
 git@github.com:dbaur/execWareFrontend.git
 ```
-4. Create a configuration file which will hold your database configuration, e.g. dev.conf
+4. Create a configuration file like below which will hold your database configuration, e.g. dev.conf.
 ```
 include 'application.conf'